luizavalentini/luizavalentini/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right">

 <p align="left">
-Student of the sixth semester from the course of Software Engineering from the Pontifical Catholic University of Rio Grande do Sul and FrontEnd Intern at Neologica 🧠📚
+FrontEnd Developer at Creatus 🧠📚
 <p>
   After this past yeasr I started to be very interested in Software development, not just by usual purposes, but also for the innovation purposes, that help to make a difference in the world.
 I recognize the necessity to be always learning, and I’m open to do that everyday 💡
 </p>